clarkehardy/geviewer/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/clarkehardy/geviewer)
 ![GitHub License](https://img.shields.io/github/license/clarkehardy/geviewer)

 A lightweight, Python-based visualization tool for Geant4.
-GeViewer provides a convenient way to view detector geometries, particle trajectories, and hits, with smooth rendering in an interactive window.
+GeViewer provides a convenient way to view detector geometries and particle trajectories, with smooth rendering in an interactive window.

 ## Features
 * 🔬 **Physics Visualization:** See color-coded particle trajectories in a 3D rendering of your detector